dmbarbour/awelon/doc/AwelonStaticCaps.md

 Even better might be an option: users can ask for a multi-bob or just a plain bob, each time they fork.
 There may be extra constraints on authorities granted to a reusable path?

+## Runtime Capabilities are Distributed at Runtime

+If runtime powers were distributed statically in the user's environment, it would be difficult modify that distribution later.
+Therefore, runtime powers should be distributed at runtime.

+If power is distributed via the static environment, the distribution process is lost to history - i.e. it is not visible, not accessible for editing or update.
+OTOH, if power of a mobile object depends on where it is installed, then it cannot readily be used as a capability, and perhaps depends too much on context.

+I could accept that users cannot easily manipulate powers accessible to mobile objects.
+But I would prefer the ability to manage such authorities.

+An interesting possibility: caps can be delivered statically, but the constraints on these caps are specified at runtime.
+I.e. a parent powerblock can constrain a child powerblock (or grandchild, etc.) before OR after creating the child, while retaining the decentralized nature of security policy.
+Thus, there are some useful commutativity properties here.

 ## Adoption or Ascendance?

 An interesting case: a user wants to separate a particular object so it is no longer subject to the restrictions of its parent.
 A possibility here is 'adoption' - a capability that might move an object (and all embedded state, as-is) from downlevel to uplevel.
 Or perhaps 'adoption' is not the best word for it.
 Perhaps 'ascend'.
 This might need to be performed by the uplevel static capability (it's effectively a procedure), and apply only to a static cap.

-## Runtime Capabilities are Distributed at Runtime

-If runtime powers were distributed at compile-time, it would be difficult modify that distribution later.
-Instead, runtime powers are distributed at runtime.

-If power is distributed via the static environment, the distribution process is lost to history - i.e. it is not visible, not accessible for editing or update.
-OTOH, if power of a mobile object depends on where it is installed, then it cannot readily be used as a capability, and perhaps depends too much on context.

-I could accept that users cannot easily manipulate powers accessible to mobile objects.
-(Don't like.)

-Potentially, a location in the environment describes constraints for powerblocks distributed at compile-time, like a switchboard.
-This seems very divorced, but it might work well enough due to hierarchy.

-Distribution of power to a mobile structure must still be accessible for editing.